json-schema-org/TSC/README.md

 ## What to expect

 In this repository you will find:
- * TSC Vooting Issues / Discussions
+ * TSC Issues and Discussion for voting or decision making.

 ## About the decision making process